sciencefair-land/sciencefair/README.md

 To get a local copy working, clone this repo, then run

 - `npm install` to install dev dependencies
-- `cd app && npm install && npm run rebuild` to install regular dependencies
+- `cd app && npm install` to install regular dependencies
 - `cd .. && npm run dev` to start in development mode

 ## roadmap